-It starts getting difficult to use up towards the end- it breaks up and plays hard to get.
+It starts to get difficult to use up at the end- it breaks up and plays hard to get.

 You need to clean your sponge regularly or it looks revoltingly manky- hot water and Bobbi Brown brush cleaner work well.... or fairy dish wash liquid. take your pick.